 Become a teacher, change lives with the King Edward’s Consortium.
 We care about the people we train and have high aspirations for them all.

-The King Edward’s Consortium is an outstanding (Ofsted, 2012) school-centred initial teacher training provider (SCITT) in Birmingham.
-Established in 2004, we are a partnership of 23 excellent, and very varied, secondary schools.
+The King Edward’s Consortium is an exceptional school-centred initial teacher training provider (SCITT) in Birmingham.
+Established in 2004, we are a partnership of 22 excellent, and very varied, secondary schools.
 The mixture of comprehensive, selective, mixed, single-sex, 11-16 and 11-18 schools in the partnership is a key strength.

 The Consortium is rated the no.1 SCITT in the country in The Good Teacher Training Guide, 2017.